| |

 Enhancing Problem Resolution through Business Service Mapping

-Problem management takes a proactive approach to identifying and resolving the root causes of recurring incidents to prevent future occurrences.
-IT visibility gained from business service mapping strengthens problem resolution at every stage by making systemic patterns visible and keeping resource allocation grounded in actual service risk.
+Problem management takes a proactive approach to identifying and resolving the root causes of recurring incidents.
+ITIL problem management is strengthened at every stage when IT teams have dependency-aware maps that make systemic patterns visible and keep resource allocation grounded in actual service risk.

 Identifying Systemic Issues

-Business service mapping lets IT teams identify recurring incidents that share common underlying causes.
-Viewing the IT landscape as a connected set of services, rather than individual components, allows teams to recognize systemic issues affecting multiple services or processes.
+IT teams can use service maps to identify recurring incidents that share common underlying causes.
+Viewing the IT landscape as a connected set of services, rather than individual components, lets teams recognize systemic issues affecting multiple services or processes.

 Optimizing Resource Allocation